Unspec7/Maintenance-Sheet/README.md

 - All time based intervals are based on years.
 If you need months, you'll need to do decimals (e.g. 6mo = 0.5y).
 I have not tested super low month count options, bugs might occur.
 - If time or mileage is not applicable for one of that item's intervals, "***N/A***" must be used for the interval that is not applicable.
 If you use blank instead of "N/A", it will break the tracking for that type of interval.
 Sorry.
 - If you wish to add an item, it is easiest to just copy paste an entire existing row into a blank one, and then just update the Type, Service, and Intervals manually.
-Make sure to include the table with all the X's in the copy paste as well!
+Make sure to include the part of the row with all the X's in the copy paste as well!
 - If you wish to remove an item, clear the entire row.
 Deleting the row works but removes an entire row from the sheet as a whole, and is overkill.
 Just clearing that row is enough.

 The table to the right of the numbers autopopulated, don't worry about editing it.